koch-tobias/master-thesis/README.md

 │  │  ├─ xAi.py </br>

 It uses the folder "final_models" folder to generate insights in the following way:

-First, an excel file is created with all the features that the model has trained on and their importance to the model output.
-Then the SHAP library is used to create a swarm diagram, which also helps to understand which features and which feature values affect the models prediction. </br>
+- **Feature Importance**: Creates an excel file with all the features that the model has trained on and their importance to the model output.
-In the last step to draw a decision tree, a tree index can be selected.
-Looking at multiple trees can help to understand misclassifications.
+- **SHAP**: Creates a swarm diagram, which also helps to understand which features and which feature values affect the models prediction.
+- **Decision Trees**: Plot a decision tree based on a selected tree index.

 The results of this pipeline are stored in the folder "final_models" for each classification task (binary and multiclass), for example: </br>
 master-thesis/ </br>